USS Saginaw Bay: World War II

 Upon being commissioned, she underwent a shakedown cruise off of San Diego.
 On 15 April 1944, Saginaw Bay loaded aircraft and their pilots from Terminal Island for transport to Hawaii.
 She arrived at Pearl Harbor on 21 April, where she unloaded her cargo in exchange for damaged planes, before returning to Alameda, California.
 She proceeded to conduct pilot qualifications off the coast of San Diego throughout May and early June, during which an FM-2 fighter crashed into the sea, killing its pilot.
 After completing her exercises, she underwent a second replenishment aircraft ferry mission, arriving at Pearl Harbor on 5 July.

 After taking on a load of aircraft, she proceeded westward to Enewetak Atoll and Majuro before returning to San Diego.
 On 13 August, she left, bound for the Solomon Islands, where she would act as the flagship for Carrier Division 28, commanded by Rear Admiral George R. Henderson.
 There, she prepared for the invasion of the Palaus.
-From 15 September to 9 October, her task group provided air cover over Peleliu and Anguar.
+From 15 September to 9 October, her task group provided air cover over Peleliu and Angaur.

 She retired to Seeadler Harbor, located within Manus Island, where plans were drawn for the landings on Leyte.
 She joined "Taffy 1", along with 12 other escort carriers, under the command of Rear Admiral Thomas L. Sprague.
 "Taffy 1" was assigned the task of guarding the southeast entrance into Leyte Gulf.
 On 14 October, the task group departed, guarding troop transports along the way, arriving within Leyte Gulf by 20 October.
 As the Japanese Fleet closed in for a decisive engagement on 24 October, Saginaw Bay and Chenango transferred much of their aircraft contingent to other carriers.
 She then retired to Morotai for replacement aircraft, missing the ensuing Battle off Samar.
 She rejoined her task unit on 28 October with a new aircraft contingent, just as it started to retire back to Manus.